Our goal is to shift the power dynamics through consultation

 During implementation, we developed a Summary and an Inventory.
 We facilitated the disposition of human remains representing one individual from the Western Plains by offering disposition to all of the Indian Tribes whose aboriginal land included the Western Plains and guided our client through the process of presenting the request to the Review Committee.
 After a geographic location was identified for the other Individual, we facilitated disposition.

-Claire provided on-site support, cataloged, databased, and photographed the collection to prepare for Summary consultations.
+We provided on-site support, cataloged, databased, and photographed the collection to prepare for Summary consultations.
 The collection was also made available to all Summary recipient Tribes through a password-protected online consultation tool.

-July 2021 - present
+July 2021 - July 2022

 We helped our client evaluate a repatriation claim that had been received years prior.
 Following the evaluation, we planned and facilitated a consultation with the claimant Tribe, the client, and the Bureau of Indian Affairs, which may have legal control of some of the items.
 We also developed a Notice of Intent to Repatriate that will be jointly published by the client and the Bureau of Indian Affairs.